wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

 Choose a :ref:`Backend Domain Name<glossary_backend_domain>`
 ------------------------------------------------------------

-As of the release [helm chart 0.129.0, Wire docker version 2.94.0] from 2020-12-15, a Backend Domain (set as ``federationDomain`` in configuration) is a mandatory configuration setting.
+A Backend Domain (set as ``federationDomain`` or ``setFederationDomain`` in configuration) is a mandatory configuration setting.
 Regardless of whether you want to enable federation for a backend or not, you must decide what its domain is going to be.
 This helps in keeping things simpler across all components of Wire and also enables to turn on federation in the future if required.

-It is highly recommended that this domain is configured as something that is controlled by the administrator/operator(s).
-The actual servers do not need to be available on this domain, but you MUST be able to set an SRV record for ``_wire-server-federator._tcp.<Backend Domain>`` that informs other wire-server backends where to find your actual servers.
+It is highly recommended that this domain is controlled by the administrators/operators.
+The actual servers do not need to be available on this domain, but one MUST be able to set an SRV record for ``_wire-server-federator._tcp.<Backend Domain>`` that informs other wire-server backends where to find your actual servers.

 **IMPORTANT**: Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.